hi-space/open-canvas-bedrock/apps/web/README.md

 # Open Canvas Web

-Open Canvas is an open-source web application for collaborating with AI agents to write documents and code.
+Open Canvas is an open-source web application for collaborating with AI agents to write documents.
 Inspired by OpenAI's "Canvas", it is open-source and provides a memory system and the ability to start from existing documents.

 ## Key Features